w3c-lbd-cg/bot/README.md

 ## Adding content to BOT
 1. Fork this repository.
 2. Add contribution to bot or separate alignment file.
+3. Validate that the turtle file is still valid using for example Protegé or http://ttl.summerofcode.be/
-3. Commit your changes and submit a [pull request](https://github.com/perma-id/w3id.org/pulls).
+4. Commit your changes and submit a [pull request](https://github.com/perma-id/w3id.org/pulls).
-4. w3c-lbd administrators will review your pull request and merge it if everything looks correct.
+5. w3c-lbd administrators will review your pull request and merge it if everything looks correct.
 Once the pull request is merged, the changes go live immediately.

-## BOT in the literature
-*Mads Holten Rasmussen, Pieter Pauwels, Christian Anker Hviid and Jan Karlshøj (2017) Proposing a Central AEC Ontology That Allows for Domain Specific Extensions, Lean and Computing in Construction Congress (LC3): Volume I – Proceedings of the Joint Conference on Computing in Construction (JC3), July 4-7, 2017, Heraklion, Greece, pp. 237-244 [http://itc.scix.net/cgi-bin/works/Show?lc3-2017-153](http://itc.scix.net/cgi-bin/works/Show?lc3-2017-153)*

 ## Aligning to BOT
 As BOT is proposed as a central ontology in the domain of AEC/FM industry alignments with existing domains need to be provided.
 Ontologies defining the alignment are given in this repository and file naming is given by <ontologname>Alignment.ttl.